SkretasLab/ProteoSeeker/README.md

 5. nr database: Latest - Installed manually

 ### 2.1.4 Installation
 <p align="justify">Open a terminal, download the repository and move it to the desired installation directory or download the ZIP file and extract in the desired installation directory.
-Make sure that all the shell scripts in the installation directory can be executed as programs.
-If not, change the permissions to allow for their execution.
-The conda environment where the installation will take place should be activated (whether it is the base or another environment).
+Follow the steps below to perform the following tasks.
+Give the proper permissions to the files of the installation directory.
+Add, if not present and move to the top the conda enviroments of "conda-forge" and "bioconda" and set the chennel priority of conda to "flexible".
 Then run the installation script.
-Depending on your internet connection it might take from 5 to 30 minutes for the installation to be completed.
-Follow the steps below:</p>
+Depending on your internet connection it might take from 5 to 40 minutes for the installation to be completed.</p>

 ~~~bash
 git clone https://github.com/SkretasLab/ProteoSeeker.git